xayed7x/SMOrderAi-Landing-page/PROJECT_CONSTITUTION.md

 The main landing page (`app/page.tsx`) is composed of several distinct sections, each with a specific purpose.

 - **Header (`components/header.tsx`):** A sticky navigation bar with links that smooth-scroll to the "Features", "Pricing", and "FAQ" sections.
-It also includes a "Log in" button (currently a placeholder).
+It features the brand logo as a Next.js `Image` component and includes a "Log in" button (currently a placeholder).
-- **Hero Section (`components/hero-section.tsx`):** The main entry point, featuring the primary headline "Turn Social Comments Into Customers," a subheadline in Bengali, key value propositions, and a primary "Get Started" CTA that smooth-scrolls to the pricing section.
+- **Hero Section (`components/hero-section.tsx`):** The main entry point, featuring the primary headline "Turn Social Comments Into Customers," a subheadline in Bengali, key value propositions, and a primary "Get Started" CTA that uses the `Button` component to smooth-scroll to the pricing section.
 - **Problem Section (`components/problem-section.tsx`):** Highlights the pain points for businesses, such as missing customer responses, overwhelming comment volume, and high moderator costs.
 - **Solution Section (`components/solution-section.tsx`):** Presents Autex's features as the solution, including "Auto Comment Reply," "Smart Intent Detection," and "Automated Inbox Delivery."
 - **Vision Section (`components/vision-section.tsx`):** Showcases upcoming features like "AI Product Recognition" and "Automated Order Taking" to build excitement for the future of the product.